Table of Contents

 Becoming completely sober even after completing treatment requires time and constant support of your family, friends, and loved ones, especially in your post-recovery phase.
 Therefore, please don’t shy away from seeking their assistance as supportive environmental settings are equally important.

 There’s no denying that the initial phase of being sober can be difficult.
-However, following these early sobriety tips can significantly make your transition from treatment to ongoing recovery much more comfortable and quicker.
+However, following these early sobriety tips can significantly make your transition from treatment to ongoing recovery much more comfortable and quicker, and easier.